When to plant kale

 How long until kale is ready to harvest?

-About 55 days from transplant or sowing.
-In zone 6, plants set out around Apr 2 are typically ready near May 27.
+About 55 days from planting until first harvest.
+In zone 6, kale planted around Apr 2 is typically ready near May 27.